-Tracie Afifi received her Bachelor of Science (BSc) in 1999 and her Master of Science (MSc) in 2003 at the University of Manitoba.
+Academic Background: Tracie Afifi received her Bachelor of Science (BSc) in 1999 and her Master of Science (MSc) in 2003 at the University of Manitoba.
 Her MSc thesis research focused on the relationship between child physical abuse and adolescent motherhood.
 In 2009, she completed her Doctorate in the Department of Community Health Sciences at the University of Manitoba.
 Her dissertation research examined problem gambling among women in Canada.
 Following her PhD, Dr. Afifi did a Canadian Institutes of Health Research (CIHR) post-doctoral fellowship studying behavioral-genetics analysis of posttraumatic stress disorder at the University of Regina and the University of British Columbia.
-Dr. Afifi joined the faculty in the Department of Community Health Sciences with a cross appointment in the Department of Psychiatry at the University of Manitoba in 2010 and is currently an Associate Professor.
-Dr. Afifi was awarded a 2013 University of Manitoba Merit Award.
-She was also the 2013 recipient of the Canadian Coalition for the Rights of Children, Children’s Rights Support Award.
-This award is presented to an individual or group who has demonstrated exemplary efforts to respect the rights of children as described in the United Nations (UN) Convention on the Rights of the Child.
+Dr. Afifi joined the faculty in the Department of Community Health Sciences with a cross appointment in the Department of Psychiatry at the University of Manitoba in 2010 and in 2014 was promoted to Associate Professor.

-Dr. Afifi has developed two primary research interests in the areas of family violence (including child abuse, neglect, physical punishment, and exposure to intimate partner violence) and problem gambling.
+Research: Dr. Afifi has developed two primary research interests in the areas of child maltreatment (including child abuse, neglect, physical punishment, and exposure to intimate partner violence) and problem gambling.
 She has used population-based data from Canada, the United States, and the Netherlands to investigate mental and physical health correlates of both family violence and problem gambling.
-With regard to family violence, Dr. Afifi is interested in studying mental and physical health correlates of physical punishment, protective factors related to resilience following child maltreatment, and effective family violence interventions.
+Dr. Afifi has published over 60 peer-reviewed journal publications and presented research findings in over 65 national and international conference proceedings.
+Dr. Afifi has participated in over 100 media interviews for print, radio, television, and social media resulting in over 1,500 known worldwide news stories.
+With regard to child maltreatment, Dr. Afifi is interested in studying mental and physical health correlates of physical punishment, protective factors related to resilience following child maltreatment, and effective child maltreatment interventions.
 In the area of problem gambling, Dr. Afifi is interested in studying gender differences related to problem gambling, the incidence of problem gambling and trends over time, the impact of parental gambling problems on children, and the relationship between family violence and problem gambling.

-Dr. Afifi has research funds available for students interested in working as a research assistant on family violence and gambling projects.
-Please contact her for further details
+Dr. Afifi is currently accepting students in the graduate program in Department of Community Health Sciences at the University of Manitoba.
+She also has research funds available for experienced students interested in working as a research assistant on child maltreatment and gambling projects.
+Please contact her for further details.

 web coordinator: Iryna.Tsybukh@med.umanitoba.ca